melonjs/melonJS/README.md

 Building melonJS
 -------------------------------------------------------------------------------
+For most users, all you probably want is to use melonJS, and all you need then is just to download the latest pre-built [release](https://github.com/melonjs/melonJS/releases) to get started.
+The only time you should need to build melonJS is if you want to contribute to the project and start developing on it.

 To build your own version of melonJS you will need to install :

 - The [Node.js](http://nodejs.org/) JavaScript runtime and [npm](https://npmjs.org/) package manager